 JEREMY GILBERT is a Professor of Cultural and Political Theory and editor of the journal, New Formations.
 He writes widely on cultural theory, politics and music.
 His work has appeared in various international publications and been translated into French, Spanish and German.
 His most recent book is Common Ground: Democracy and Collectivity in an Age of Individualism (2013).

-KERRY HENNIGAN is a global pilgrim, who combines her life-long love of travel with her love for Michael Jackson.
-She works full time in Local Government in her home town in Australia, and her current research focuses are are Ancient History, Archaeology and Anthropology.
-She produces the monthly newsletter, A Candle for Michael, and runs a widely-subscribed Facebook group, Michael Jackson’s Short Film ‘Ghosts.
+KERRY HENNIGAN is a global MJ pilgrim, who combines her life-long love of travel with her love for Michael Jackson.
+Since retiring from full time employment in early 2019, she spends her time travelling, writing and studying.
+Her current research focuses are Ancient and Medieval History, Archaeology and Anthropology.
+She produces the monthly newsletter, A Candle for Michael, runs a widely-subscribed Facebook group, Michael Jackson’s Short Film ‘Ghosts‘ and has her own blog on WordPress.

 SYLVIA J. MARTIN is a Professor in the Anthropology department at Pomona College, Claremont, CA. She was also the recipient of a Fulbright Scholarship in Hong Kong 2010-2011.